The Adventures of Ozzie and Harriet: Rick

 In the years after Ozzie and Harriet was cancelled, Rick Nelson's career and personal life changed drastically.
 Rick continued to record and perform music.
 He shied away from his teen idol image and sound, forming the rock and roll/country-fused Stone Canyon Band.
 Rick and the Stone Canyon Band had success with the 1972 single, "Garden Party".
-Rick and the Band wrote the song in response to having been booed off the stage at a rock and roll revival concert at Madison Square Garden after having refused to play his old hits.
+Rick and the Band wrote the song in response to their perception of having been booed off the stage at a rock and roll revival concert at Madison Square Garden after including some newer songs in their set, following the performance of his old hits.
+In fact, the audience commotion was related to security removing a drunk in the crowd.
 Throughout the 1970s, Rick was riddled with debt.
 In 1981, he and wife Kristin Harmon divorced.
 While touring the United States, en route to a New Year's Eve concert in Dallas, Rick Nelson was killed in a plane accident on December 31, 1985, in DeKalb in Bowie County in northeast Texas.
 In 1987, Rick was inducted posthumously into the Rock and Roll Hall of Fame.